 1. LICENSE # and COMPANY'S NAME: CO.
 PHYSICAL ADDRESS: TELEPHONE NUMBER: () FAX () EMAIL ADDRESS: 2.
 Bidding as an; individuala partnership a corporation;a joint venture; 3.
 If a partnership: list names and addresses of partners; if a corporation: list names of officers, directors, shareholders, and state of incorporation; if joint venture: list names and address of ventures' and the same if any venture are a corporation for each such corporation, partnership, or joint venture: 4.
-Your organization has been in business under this firm's name as afor how many years?
+Your organization has been in business under this firm's name as a for how many years?
 5. Provide list of key personnel you propose to use and their qualifications and experience.

-complete d. t least three (3) example of a similar project which you have completed rily within the past ten (10) years. our present commitments, including owner, scope and location of the peep peroject and estimated completion date. complete and give the date and owner of the last three (3) government projects d which are similar in cost, type, size, and nature as the one propose tity).
-Include contact name and phone number: Also include: proje and work summary, Contractor's Project Manager.
+Provide and describe the largest, most complex project of this nature that you have completed.
+Provide at least three (3) example of a similar project which you have completed satisfactorily within the past five (5) years.
+Provide your present commitments, including owner, scope and location of the project, cost of the project and estimated completion date.
+Describe and give the date and owner of the last three (3) government projects you've completed which are similar in cost, type, size, and nature as the one proposed (for public entity).
+Include contact name and phone number: Also include: project title location and work summary, Contractor's Project Manager.